ArthurSarkissyan/Customer-Segmentation/README.md

 ## Description

-- With appropriate data, it is possible to split up customers into different clusters so that they can be selectively targeted by marketing campaigns
+- With appropriate data, it is possible to split up customers into different clusters so that they can be selectively targeted by marketing campaigns.
-- The goal of this project is to split the customers of a store into 8 to 10 different clusters to allow for selective targeting
+- The goal of this project is to split the customers of a store into 8 to 10 different clusters to allow for selective targeting.
-- The clustering techniques that were tested were KMeans clustering, agglomerative clustering, and DBSCAN
+- The clustering techniques that were tested were KMeans clustering, agglomerative clustering, and DBSCAN.
-- Principal component analysis (PCA) was used to reduce dimensionality for facilitated visualization
+- Principal component analysis (PCA) was used to reduce dimensionality for facilitated visualization.

 ## Code and Resources Used
 **Python Version:** 3.9 <br>